The tempered disk and the tempered cohomology: Tempered tubes: towards a tempered convergent cohomology

-This map modulo the ideal $I= (y_i, \tilde{f}_i, i=1, \dots s, \pi)$ induces an isomorphism.
-But being $I$ nilideal in both the rings it means that the starting map was an isomorphism.
+it is an isomorphism, because $u^{-1}(X)=X$.
+Since an étale morphism which is an isomorphism modulo a nilpotent ideal is itself an isomorphism, the preceding map is an isomorphism for every $N$.
 Taking the limit over all $N$ we have that

 is an isomorphism.
-By tensoring by $K$ and via base change to $\temp{K}{y_1,\dots,y_s}$ we get the isomorphism $\temptube{X}{P}\cong\temptube{X}{P'}$. \end{proof} We can now prove the main result of this section. \begin{thm} (Tempered weak fibration theorem) Let
+By tensoring by $K$ and via base change to $\temp{K}{y_1,\dots,y_s}$ we get the isomorphism $\temptube{X}{{\hat P}}\cong\temptube{X}{{\hat P}'}$. \end{proof} We can now prove the main result of this section. \begin{thm}[Tempered weak fibration theorem] Let

 be a smooth morphism of regular formal embeddings (in the sense of \cite[Chapter 2]{LeStum}) of $X$ into affine $p$-adic formal schemes.
 Then locally on $X$ the morphism $u_{K}$ induces an isomorphism